colaberry/trust-before-intelligence-book/manuscript/11_chapter_10_week_by_week_implementation.md

 | **Part 6** | 90-Day Tracker | Seven tabs for implementation tracking |

 **Echo's Complete Journey:** 28/100 → 89/100 INPACT™ score across 12 weeks, transforming 9-13 second queries into 1.6-second responses with 87% NLU accuracy and <8% HITL override rate.

 ---

+## References

+[1] Challapally, A., et al. (2025).
+"The GenAI Divide: Why 95% of Enterprise GenAI Projects Fail and How to Be in the 5%."
+MIT Sloan School of Management, New Architectures for Next-Generation Data Analytics (NANDA) Lab.
+Analysis of 300+ enterprise GenAI initiatives. https://mitsloan.mit.edu/ideas-made-to-matter/why-95-enterprise-genai-projects-fail

+*For technology selection references and vendor documentation, see Chapter 11.*

+---